Confbase/cfgd/README.md

 | First 2 bytes (unsigned big endian 16-bit integer) | Next 8 bytes (unsigned big endian 64-bit integer) | Variable length | Variable length |

 **Note:** if you intend to write a custom backend in Go, you can simply import the code which cfgd uses to parse PUT messages.
-See this excerpt from cfgd's source code:
+Here is an example from the redis backend:

 ```
 import (